-- In some countries, women can only register the birth of their children in exceptional circumstances.
-For example, according to Djibouti's Civil Code, women are not permitted to register the births of their children.
-In Fiji, the Law on Births, Deaths and Marriages Registration only permits the mother to register the birth of the child where the father has died, fallen ill, is absent or unable.
-In Oman, the Civil Status Law stipulates that responsibility for registering the birth of the child falls first to the father.
-The final person eligible to register the child's birth, follows a successive list of individuals, is the mother.
-In Eswatini, the Birth, Deaths and Marriages Act specifies that the father is responsible to register the child.
-It is only where the father has died, is absent or unable that any other person present at birth may register the birth. - In a few countries, women can only register the birth of their children if they can prove that the child was born in wedlock.
+the father is responsible to register the child.
+It is only where the father has died, is absent or unable that any other person present at birth may register the birth.

+- In a few countries, women can only register the birth of their children if they can prove that the child was born in wedlock.
 For example, in Morocco and South Africa, Kuwait, Qatar, Saudi Arabia and the United Arab Emirates, a marriage certificate is required for the child to be registered.
 In the Maldives, for married mothers, if the certificate is not available, she can only complete a Foolhumaa form, but not birth registry/certificate.
-The civil status laws and regulations in Egypt, Jordan and Palestine make provision for a child, who is born out of wedlock, to be registered using false names for the parents and/ or child, or by omitting their names from the certificate altogether.
-In Bahrain, a child born out of wedlock can be registered at birth, but the birth certificate will treat the child as though he or she were a foundling and record the child as having been born to unknown parents. - In other countries mothers may be able to register their children out of wedlock, but having such relations may be criminalised, charging them with adultery or sex work and subjecting them to cruel and inhumane punishment.
-For example, the Iranian Law on Civil Status Registration allows for birth registration of all children, including children born out of wedlock.17 However, fear of severe punishment for sex out of marriage under Iran's Penal Code may serve as a deterrent for the registration of children born out of wedlock by the father or mother. - Social norms surrounding unmarried women may also prevent the registration of children.
+The civil status laws and regulations in Egypt, Jordan and Palestine make provision for a child, who is born out of wedlock, to be registered using false names for the parents and/ or child, or by omitting their names from the certificate altogether. - In other countries mothers may be able to register their children out of wedlock, but having such relations may be criminalised, charging them with adultery or sex work and subjecting them to cruel and inhumane punishment.
+For example, the Iranian Law on Civil Status Registration allows for birth registration of all children, including children born out of wedlock.15 However, fear of severe punishment for sex out of marriage under Iran's Penal Code may serve as a deterrent for the registration of children born out of wedlock by the father or mother. - Social norms surrounding unmarried women may also prevent the registration of children.
 For example, in some contexts, hospitals may refuse services to unwed pregnant women.
-In Malaysia's complex legal system,18 which encompasses Islamic, civil and customary law, a child is considered illegitimate if born out of wedlock.
-Mothers of children deemed illegitimate are often deterred from registering their children out of fear that they will be discriminated.
-Enabler 6: CRVS services are available to all populations independent of age - Adolescent mother needs to be accompanied by a legal representative such as in Ecuador.19 Civil registry officers in some countries, like Costa Rica and Guatemala, are obliged to report cases of adolescent mothers to the prosecutor's office, a potential deterrent for child mothers to register the birth of children. - Children who have not been registered at birth are sometimes precluded from making an application independent of their parents.
-To illustrate, the great majority of EU member States "do not regulate the issue of children under 18 years applying on their own for their birth registration, if parents fail to do so".20 Belgium, France, Luxembourg, Poland and Romania provide for late registration for other interested parties, such as relatives and professionals.
-Section 3: Promising practices to facilitate universal birth registration and activate enablers Promising practices exist, which can contribute to an enabling environment, to facilitating supply and to increase demand of birth registration services (Sections 1 and 2).
+Mothers of children deemed illegitimate are may be deterred from registering their children out of fear that they will be discriminated.

+Enabler 7: CRVS services are available to all populations independent of age

+- Adolescent mother needs to be accompanied by a legal representative such as in Ecuador.

+Civil registry officers in some countries, like Costa Rica and Guatemala, are obliged to report cases of adolescent mothers to the prosecutor's office, a potential deterrent for child mothers to register the birth of children. - Children who have not been registered at birth are sometimes precluded from making an application independent of their parents.17

+Section 3: Promising practices to facilitate universal birth registration and activate enablers

+Promising practices exist, which can contribute to an enabling environment, to facilitating supply and to increase demand of birth registration services (Sections 1 and 2).